genesiscommunitysuccess/docs/docs/platform-reference/integrations/market-data/adaptors/common-config.md

 The record defines two more elements for code.

-`Fields` allows you to specify a transform function that maps your data map to a record in the target table.
+`Fields` enables you to specify a transformation function that maps your data map to a record in the target table.
 ```xml
 <fields>
 	<![CDATA[